Process Validation in pharma industry and medical devices is a requirement of:

 - Selection of Quality Components and Materials

-- Quality in every process step.
+- Ensuring quality in every process step.
 Remember?
 We defined this in our previous article Difference Between Qualification and Validation.

 - Ensuring process optimization at every step for the finished product to meet all quality and design specifications.